PlayStation Portable (PSP) Architecture

 Image

-CDs and DVDs are too big, and easily copiable.
-On the other hand, conventional readers won’t work in a shaky environment (those who tried listening to an audio CD on a Walkman while walking know what I’m talking about).
-So, Sony’s solution was a new invention from the ground up called Universal Media Disc, a proprietary medium.
+CDs and DVDs are too large and easily copyable.
+Furthermore, conventional readers won’t work in a shaky environment (anyone who has tried listening to an audio CD on a Walkman while walking know what I’m talking about).
+So, Sony’s solution was a new invention from the ground up: the Universal Media Disc (UMD), a proprietary medium.

-These discs are presented with an non-removable caddy; the centre is magnetic so it attaches itself to the reader’s motor once the disc is inserted.
+These discs are enclosed in a non-removable caddy; the centre is magnetic, so it attaches itself to the reader’s motor once the disc is inserted.

 Memory Stick Duo